Faculty of Engineering

 Biography

-Dr Lorna Kiamba is an Assistant Professor in Environmental Design and Architecture at the Department of Architecture and Built Environment of the University of Nottingham.
+Dr Lorna Kiamba is an Associate Professor in Environmental Design and Architecture at the Department of Architecture and Built Environment of the University of Nottingham.
 Lorna qualified as an architect in Kenya in 2007.
 She has experience working in practice developing and implementing design projects for private and public-sector clients in Kenya and other Sub-Saharan countries.
 She has attained a Bachelor of Architecture degree (Hons) from the University of Nairobi, Kenya, an MPhil in Environmental Design from the University of Cambridge, UK, and a PhD in Architecture from the University of Nottingham.
 Her focus on environmental design and sustainability stems from her conviction to improve awareness of issues impacting the environment, and the actions that built environment professionals can take to improve and sustain it.

 Expertise Summary